guildenstern70/SmartQuark/README.md

     gradle quarkusDev

+Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/

 ### Kotlin Version

-Note that the Kotlin runtime version must meet the Quarkus-Kotlin plugin Kotlin version (currently it's 1.8.10)
+Note that the Kotlin runtime version must meet the Quarkus-Kotlin plugin Kotlin version

     gradle dependencies | grep kotlin